NBCUAS/dcos-spark-thrift-server/README.md

 # Spark Thrift Server

-JDBC/ODBC access to Spark in DC/OS
+[Spark Thrift Server](http://spark.apache.org/docs/latest/sql-programming-guide.html#running-the-thrift-jdbcodbc-server) provides JDBC/ODBC access to Spark in DC/OS.
+This is very useful, as it allows you to access and manipulate your data by leverage the power of Spark from any tool that supports JDBC/ODBC interface.
+This includes clients, such as DBEaver, beeline, as well as BI tools, such as Tableau, Pentaho, etc.

 ## WARNING: External Volume